Humboldt High School (Iowa)

 Humboldt High School is a public, co-educational high school in Humboldt, Iowa.
-It is a part of Humboldt Community School District, and serves grades nine through twelve.

-As the sole high school in its district, it serves Humboldt, Dakota City, Hardy, Renwick, and Rutland.
+It is a part of Humboldt Community School District, and serves grades nine through twelve.As the sole high school in its district, it serves Humboldt, Dakota City, Hardy, Renwick, and Rutland.

 History

-In 1987 the Boone Valley Community School District began sending middle and high school students to Humboldt as part of a grade sharing agreement.
+In 1987, the Boone Valley Community School District began sending middle and high school students to Humboldt as part of a grade sharing agreement.
 The Boone Valley district would then dissolve on July 1, 1988, with a portion absorbed by Humboldt.

+The school was founded by local citizens in 1863.

 Academics

 Humboldt High School has about a 17:1 student / teacher ratio.
 There are about 389 students enrolled in Humboldt High.

 Activities

 Humboldt High School offers many opportunities through athletic and co-curricular activities.

 Athletic

 The Wildcats compete in the North Central Conference.